apache/druid/docs/querying/aggregations.md

 (Double/Float/Long/String) ANY aggregator cannot be used in ingestion spec, and should only be specified as part of queries.

 Returns any value including null.
-This aggregator simplify and optimize the performance by returning the first encoutnered value (including null)
+This aggregator can simplify and optimize the performance by returning the first encountered value (including null)

 #### `doubleAny` aggregator